The Bankrate promise

 The PMI on the additional property qualifies only if the home is used by you personally.
 If you rent it out, then you won’t get PMI help from the IRS unless you claim tax breaks on the home as rental property.

-How much tax can you save?
+How much can you save in federal taxes?

 It depends on how much you owe and your tax bracket.
 The precise calculation can be complicated, as it involves various factors.
 But to get an idea of the savings available, let’s say your adjusted gross income is $100,000 and you’re paying $120 per month in PMI premiums.
 Deducting the premiums would reduce your taxable income by $1,440.
 If you’re in the 20-percent bracket, your annual tax savings would be in the neighborhood of $288 annually ($1,440 X .20).